jakearchibald/canvas-snow/README.md

+# Snow in canvas land

 Other peoples' code is awful, and your own code from months previous counts as someone else's.
-With this and the festive spirit in mind, [I dug up a canvas snow demo I made two years ago](http://jakearchibald.github.com/canvas-snow/1.html).
+With this and the festive spirit in mind, [I dug up a canvas snow demo I made two years ago](http://jakearchibald.github.com/canvas-snow/1.html) to see how bad my code really was.

 # How does it work?

-Snowflake objects are created with a radius, opacity, y-velocity, and x-range (they drift from size to size).
+Snowflake objects are created with a radius, opacity, y-velocity, and x-range (they drift from side to side).
 As they fall, they're drawn to a canvas, this canvas is cleared on every frame.
 When snowflakes land, they're drawn to another canvas, and the Snowflake is removed from the "active snowflakes" list.
 The second canvas is never cleared, snowflakes shapes are added as they land, meaning I don't have to redraw all the landed snowflakes per frame.

 Two years of browser development later, what's wrong with it?